griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 LVVVGARGVGK   (911 nM) 11-mer KRAS G12R candidate
 CKVVGACGVGKSA RHOT2 sequence based on reference but with homozygous SNP applied

+### Alterations to best peptide that needs reanalysis of binding

+#### JLF-100-039_mcdb045
+The SLC9A6 on the other hand has a downstream missense variant (almost 4 bases away) that alters the expected best peptide, thus we do not have information of binding affinity, etc. for what would be the best new peptide.
+This candidate could potentially be rescued with additional effort if needed.

+### Fusions
+#### JLF-100-037_mcdb041-original
+Results from pVACfuse were used to include a peptide for a GFPT1::ENOX2 fusion in this tumor.
+The peptide sequence corresponds to the tumor specific frameshift sequence created by the fusion event.

+The ALK portion of the EML4::ALK fusion was extracted and used with pVACbind to nominate candidates for that driver event.
+In this case, while the ALK sequence is the portion presumably amplified/activated by the fusion event, the actual ALK sequence is NOT tumor specific in this case.
+It is simply the wild type ALK sequence, from exon 20 to the end of the protein that is fused as the 3’ component of the EML4::ALK fusion.

+#### JLF-100-037_mcdb041-new
+Results from pVACfuse were used to include a peptide for a GFPT1::ENOX2 fusion in this tumor.
+The peptide sequence corresponds to the tumor specific frameshift sequence created by the fusion event.

+The ALK portion of the EML4::ALK fusion was extracted and used with pVACbind to nominate candidates for that driver event.
+In this case, while the ALK sequence is the portion presumably amplified/activated by the fusion event, the actual ALK sequence is NOT tumor specific in this case.
+It is simply the wild type ALK sequence, from exon 20 to the end of the protein that is fused as the 3’ component of the EML4::ALK fusion.

+We also examined a fusion prediction for ZNF92::TDRD9 which had 44 junctions reads of support and looks real by manual review in fusion inspector and IGV.
+However this fusion is predicted to join the first exon of ZNF92 onto the second exon of TDRD9 and this is predicted to lead to an almost immediate stop codon.
+The overall ORF would only be 10 AA or so and this is unlikely to be translated.

+We also examined a fusion prediction for KDM5C::KMT2C which had 34 junction reads and 2 spanning reads of support.
+It is predicted to lead to an almost immediate stop codon.
+The neoORF segment would be: MLFHGCLS.
+This truncation would be a drastic shortening of the normal KMT2C protein.
+The only thing that is predicted to be a good binder is: MSHGVPMLF.
+In other words only incorporating the first 3 AA of the novel sequencing arising from the fusion.
+This is probably not worth targeting.

 ## pvacview screenshots -- different examples from different datasets
 #### Leidos 5120-29